 For graduates who are looking to move into PwC’s Advisory (consulting) department we have a range of specialist graduate programmes.
 Our Advisory graduate training programmes vary in duration and scope depending on your qualification.

-This two year rotational programme provides individuals with three months of exposure in the different business units of Advisory.
+This eighteen month rotational programme provides individuals with three months of exposure in the different business units of Advisory.
 This will give graduates the opportunity to receive maximum exposure to the vibrant consulting environment within our firm.